antrea-io/antrea/docs/multicluster/architecture.md

 export/import pipeline will ensure member clusters receive this ACNP spec to be replicated.
 Each member cluster's Multi-cluster Controller will then create an ACNP in their respective clusters.

+## Antrea Traffic Modes

+Multi-cluster Gateway supports all of `encap`, `noEncap`, `hybrid`, and `networkPolicyOnly` modes.
+In all supported modes, the cross-cluster traffic is routed by Multi-cluster Gateways of member clusters, and the traffic goes through Antrea overlay tunnels between Gateways.
+In `noEncap`, `hybrid`, and `networkPolicyOnly` modes, even when in-cluster Pod traffic does not go through tunnels, antrea-agent still creates tunnels between the Gateway Node and other Nodes, and routes cross-cluster traffic to reach the Gateway through the tunnels.
+Specially for [`networkPolicyOnly` mode](../design/policy-only.md), Antrea only handles multi-cluster traffic routing, while the primary CNI takes care of in-cluster traffic routing.